-ATTENTION: Any change in compliance status (e.g. Criminal background) between annual checks is to be reported by the student to the campus coordinator for nursing program/s.
+ATTENTION: Any change in compliance status (e.g., Criminal background) between annual checks is to be reported by the student to the campus Director for Undergraduate Nursing Education.
 Not reporting a change in status could result in loss of access to clinical opportunities and the inability to progress and/or complete the nursing program.